mundyreimer/RL-Sepsis-Prediction/README.md

 # Introduction

-Sepsis is a life-threatening condition that arises when the body's response to infection causes injury to its tissues and organs.
+[Sepsis](https://en.wikipedia.org/wiki/Sepsis) (aka - *blood poisoning*) is a life-threatening condition that arises when the body's response to infection causes injury to its tissues and organs.
 It is the most common cause of death for people who have been hospitalized, and results in a $15.4 billion annual cost in the US.
 Early detection and treatment are essential for prevention and a 1-hour delay in antibiotic treatment can lead to 4% increase in hospital mortality.
 Given the nature of our data as a multivariate timeseries of patient vital signs, this makes this an ideal classification problem to apply reinforcement learning methods to.

 # Data